myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-02.md

 ## Overview of the implementation

-To help understand the approach we're going to take, let's take a look at the how the default DI container works in ASP.NET Core.
+Before we get into it let's take a look at the how the default DI container works in ASP.NET Core.
+[A basic understanding of how dependency injection works in ASP.NET Core is essential here](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-8.0).

+#### The root service provider
 We start with a service collection that we can register services with during application startup.
 Everyone is familiar with this part of the ASP.NET Core pipeline.
 It's all `builder.Services.AddHttpContextAccessor()` and `builder.Services.AddControllers()` etc. When the application starts up, the `IServiceProvider` is created from the service collection.
 This is the "root" `IServiceProvider`.

+#### The scoped service provider
 When a request comes in, the root provider is scoped automatically for each request to allow you to resolve scoped services.
 These services can be accessed from the `RequestServices` property on the `HttpContext` which is the scoped `IServiceProvider` for the current request.
+All these scoped services are automatically disposed of at the end of the request.

-#### How to make this tenant aware
+### How to make this tenant aware

-To make this process tenant aware we need to be able to modify the services registered in the root IServiceCollection and build a new provider specific for the current tenant.
+To make this process tenant aware we need to be able to modify the services registered in the root `IServiceCollection` and build a new `IServiceProvider` specific for the current tenant.

+The big departure here is that we don't actually know the tenant until the request comes in so we need to be able to build a new `IServiceProvider` for the current tenant during runtime at the start of the request.

-We then need to ensure that the scoped `IServiceProvider` for the current request is built from the new tenant specific `IServiceProvider`.
+Then the scoped `IServiceProvider` for the current request can be built from this new tenant specific `IServiceProvider`.

+#### The goal
+Our plan is to be able to configure the tenant container ahead of the scoped request services but after we have establised our tenant context.

 ![](/images/2024/request-services.png)

-### TL;DR
+### The source code

-You can see all the code in acton on [GitHub](https://github.com/myquay/Microsoft.AspNetCore.Contrib.MultiTenant).
+You can see all the code in acton on [GitHub](https://github.com/myquay/MultiTenant.AspNetCore).
 I refer to the library quite a bit in this post so it's worth checking out to see how it all fits together.

 ## The implementation